tendermint/tendermint/README.md

     * `Path (string)`: Path of request, like an HTTP GET path.
 Can be used with or in liue of Data.
       * Apps MUST interpret '/store' as a query by key on the underlying store.
 The key SHOULD be specified in the Data field.
       * Apps SHOULD allow queries over specific types like '/accounts/...' or '/votes/...'
-    * `LastHeight (uint64)`: The block height for which you want the query (default=0 returns data for the latest committed block).
-Note that the corresponding Merkle root hash will only be included in the header of the next block (ie. `LastHeight + 1`)
+    * `Height (uint64)`: The block height for which you want the query (default=0 returns data for the latest committed block).
+Note that this is the height of the block containing the application's Merkle root hash, which represents the state as it was after committing the block at Height-1
     * `Prove (bool)`: Return Merkle proof with response if possible
   * __Returns__:
     * `Code (uint32)`: Response code
     * `Key ([]byte)`: The key of the matching data
     * `Value ([]byte)`: The value of the matching data
     * `Proof ([]byte)`: Proof for the data, if requested
-    * `LastHeight (uint64)`: The block height from which data was derived.
-The Merkle root for the proof is included in block `LastHeight + 1`
+    * `Height (uint64)`: The block height from which data was derived.
+Note that this is the height of the block containing the application's Merkle root hash, which represents the state as it was after committing the block at Height-1
     * `Log (string)`: Debug or error message
   *Please note* The current implementation of go-merkle doesn't support querying proofs from past blocks, so for the present moment, any height other than 0 will return an error (recall height=0 defaults to latest block).
 Hopefully this will be improved soon(ish)